HadoukenIO/js-adapter/tutorials/Window.getBounds.md

-Gets the current bounds (top, left, width, height) of the window
+Gets the current bounds (top, bottom, right, left, width, height) of the window.

 # Example
 ```js